Housing & Residence Life

 - two person rooms with common floor bathrooms (Cumberland and Sanford Hall)

 - two person suites that share a bathroom (North, Garber, Weaver, Pearce, West)

 - two person rooms with private bath in a Village Style House (Village Houses)

 - four bedroom apartments that share two bathrooms (Cape Fear Commons Apartments)

 - four bedroom apartments where each bedroom has a bathroom (McLean Complex)

 Most first-year Methodist students live in rooms or suites; apartments are reserved for upperclassmen.

 New Students: Information will be sent to your MU e-mail and the procedure will be posted on your myMU Portal.

 Current Commuter Students: Current commuter students can receive a Fall room assignment after current student room selection.
 You must provide a receipt from the Office of Student Accounts indicating you have paid the $150.00 deposit and complete a housing application/contract.
 Visit the Housing Office in Berns Student Center or call (910) 630-7626.

-We hope you will take time to get to know your new roommate and learn to compromise in living with another person See your RA for help.
+We hope you will take time to get to know your new roommate and learn to compromise in living with another person.
+If you have done this and problems persist, see your RA for help.